offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHAT**: Given an experimental spectrum, subtract its masses from each other.
 The differences are a set of potential amino acid masses for the peptide that generated that experimental spectrum.

-For example, the following experimental spectrum is for the linear peptide NQY: [113.9, 115.1, 136.2, 162.9, 242.0, 311.1, 346.0, 405.2].
-Performing 242.0 - 113.9 results in 128.1, which is very close to the mass for amino acid Y -- the mass for Y was derived even though the mass isn't directly in the experimental spectrum itself:
+For example, the following experimental spectrum is for the linear peptide NQY: [0.0, 113.9, 115.1, 136.2, 162.9, 242.0, 311.1, 346.0, 405.2].
+Performing 242.0 - 113.9 results in 128.1, which is very close to the mass for amino acid Y -- the mass for Y was derived even though Y's mass isn't directly in the experimental spectrum itself:

 * Mass of N is 114: 2 masses close to 114 in the experimental spectrum: \[113.9, 115.1\].
 * Mass of Q is 163: 1 mass close to 163 in the experimental spectrum: \[162.9\].
 * Mass of Y is 128: 0 masses close to 128 in the experimental spectrum: \[\].

 **WHY**: The amino acid masses derived from an experimental spectrum are used for generating theoretical spectrums.
-Generating theoretical spectrums are a key part of identifying the peptide that generated that experimental spectrum.
+Generating theoretical spectrums are a key part of peptide sequencing.

 **ALGORITHM**: